Tampa and Gulf Coast Railroad

 The Tampa and Gulf Coast Railroad (T&G) was a railroad company in the Tampa Bay Area of Florida in the United States.
 It initially built and operated a line that ran from the Tampa Northern Railroad main line in Lutz (just north of Tampa) west to Tarpon Springs and into Pasco County.
 Additional track starting from Sulphur Springs running west towards Clearwater and south to St. Petersburg was built shortly after.
-The railroad was informally known as the "Tug n' Grunt".
+The railroad was informally known as the "Tug n' Grunt" and the "Pea Vine" due to its frequent twists and turns.
 While it was the second railroad to serve St. Petersburg and Clearwater after the Orange Belt Railway, it had the advantage of being the first to connect the area directly with Tampa.

 History

 Construction and early years

 The Tampa and Gulf Coast Railroad was incorporated in 1909.
 In 1910, it acquired a logging railroad operated by the Gulf Pine Company that ran from Lutz, where it connected to the main line of the Tampa Northern Railroad, west to Gulf Pine via Lake Fern.
-The T&G then extended this line west to Tarpon Springs, where it terminated less than a block away from the Orange Belt Railway, which by then was owned by the Atlantic Coast Line Railroad (ACL).
+The T&G then extended this line west to Tarpon Springs, where it terminated less than a block away from the Atlantic Coast Line Railroad's track (the former Orange Belt Railway).
 The extension connected with another line from Lake Villa north to Elfers and New Port Richey, which the T&G bought from J.M.
 Weeks and Company in 1912.

 In 1914, a second line was built south of the first line from Sulphur Springs, also on the Tampa Northern Railroad main line, west through what is now Oldsmar, across Tampa Bay, and through Safety Harbor to Clearwater.
 Just south of Clearwater in Belleair, the line crossed the ACL's track and headed south.
-A branch to Indian Rocks Beach was also built, which was abandoned in the 1940s.
+A branch was also built from the line near Largo west to Indian Rocks Beach.
 From Belleair, the line ran south to the southeast part of the Pinellas Peninsula near Seminole.
 It then crossed Long Bayou and south to South Pasadena before turning east to St. Petersburg.
 The T&G built a passenger depot in St. Petersburg at Ninth Street and Second Avenue.
 During this time, a branch line was also built to connect the two T&G lines from Rocky Creek (then known as Tarpon Junction) on the line leading to Clearwater to Lake Fern on the line leading to Tarpon Springs, which allowed the T&G to abandon the segment of the original line between Lake Fern and Lutz.
+The T&G would provide passenger and freight service to the Pinellas peninsula on its lines.
+The Indian Rocks Beach Branch was used to bring passengers from Tampa, which helped Indian Rocks Beach become a tourist destination.